This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Continue to cook the stock for another hour, about 2 ½ hours total.
-Strain, discard solids and you should have 3 ½ to 4 quarts of stock.
+- Continue to cook the stock for another hour, about 2 ½ hours total.
+Strain, discard solids.
+You should have 3 ½ to 4 quarts of stock.
 If not, cook down to reach that amount.
 Set aside.
 Note: The stock can be made a day in advance.
 Skim off and discard any fat that rises to the top.
 (Chilling the stock makes it easier to skim the fat off.)

-Add the stock but reserve 3 cups of the stock in your measuring container and add the masa and whisk to combine, then add to the soup pot.
+- Add the stock but reserve 3 cups of the stock in your measuring container and add the Masa Harina and whisk to combine, then add to the soup pot.
 This will thicken the soup.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.